Global Experience Program

 As part of the Global Experience Program, Secondary School students have the opportunity to take part in a variety of tours and immersions.
 Overseas tours are offered to experience the culture of another country and to complement subjects and courses such as History, Languages, Music and Visual Arts.
 Overseas immersions are offered to combine the cultural experience of global travel, with an outreach activity in a developing country.

-In 2015, Ravenswood offered a number of new and exciting tours.
-Students in Years 8–10 participated in a language and historical tour of China, where students enjoyed many cultural highlights, including visits to the Great Wall, Forbidden City, Bird’s Nest Olympic stadium and the Terracotta Warriors.
-In Beijing, students visited the Confucius Institute before travelling to Nanjing, to visit Ravenswood’s sister school, Nanjing No.1 Middle School.
-There, students attended classes before being invited home to share a family meal with their ‘buddies’.
+Ravenswood offers a number of exciting tours.
+Students in Years 8–10 participate in a language and historical tour of China, where students enjoy many cultural highlights, including visits to the Great Wall, Forbidden City, Bird’s Nest Olympic stadium and the Terracotta Warriors.
+In Beijing, students visit the Confucius Institute before travelling to Nanjing, to visit Ravenswood’s sister school, Nanjing No.1 Middle School.
+There, students attend classes before being invited home to share a family meal with their ‘buddies’.